 The fees from Council's tourist parks contribute the largest portion of the user fees budget, with a total anticipated income from tourist parks of \$1,835,000 for the 2024-25 financial year with an estimated increase of \$57,000.
-The increase in the income from tourist parks is mainly due to the proposed increase in tariff by CPI (3.2% at the time of drafting the budget).
+The increase in the income from tourist parks is mainly due to the proposed increase in tariff by CPI (3.2%).